GitauHarrison/notes/02_django/01_getting_started.md

 1 directory, 6 files
 ```

 You may not have this command installed.
 To use it, you will need to install it first.
 Thankfully, there is some instruction on the terminal on how to do the installation.
-Follow it and you will be able to use the `tree` command.
+Follow it and then re-run the `tree` command.

+Above, you can see that we are currently in our initial project directory, denoted by the `.`.
+Our actual project is called `blog_app` and it has a few more files in it.
+In the top-level directory.
+There is also the `manage.py` file which acts as the entry point to the application.

 ### VS Code File Explorer